saravudh/Juju/README.markdown

 # INSTALLATION

 * Open your XCode project.
-* Drag the "Juju.xcodeproj" directory to your project.
+* Drag the "Juju.xcodeproj" file to your project.
 * Add the libxml2.2.dylib framework to your project and search paths as described at [Cocoa with Love](http://cocoawithlove.com/2008/10/using-libxml2-for-parsing-and-xpath.html)

 # USAGE